President Steinmeier in Stendal: The Importance of Securing a Skilled Workforce for Rural Regions

 Foto: Bundesregierung/Jesco Denzel

-Direct exchange with citizens
+Direct Exchange with Citizens

-Respectful dialogue at the "controversial coffee table"
+Respectful dialogue at the “Kaffeetafel kontrovers”

 At the “bohne&praline” café in Stendal, Steinmeier discussed topics such as immigration, the shortage of skilled workers, and arms deliveries to Ukraine with citizens.